Pizza lovers, this recipe is for you! This Homemade Deep Dish Pizza with Broccoli, Spinach, and Feta is so easy to make ... the perfect family meal!

 - Preheat oven to 450 degrees.
 Very lightly brush a 10-inch cast iron skillet with olive oil.

-- Using your hands, crush the tomatoes, leaving some small to medium-sized chunks.
+- Transfer tomatoes to a small bowl, discarding liquid.
+Using your hands, crush the tomatoes, leaving some small to medium-sized chunks.

-- Heat 2 tsp. olive oil in a medium skillet over medium heat.
+- Heat 2 teaspoons olive oil in a medium skillet over medium heat.

 - Add garlic, salt, and crushed red pepper flakes to pan, then saute until fragrant (about 30 seconds).